 - 110. When I was working in the kitchen, my social worker Marjorie Dixon started taking me under her wing a bit.
 We just called her Marj.
 I think she saw that I was getting a bit old to still be at St Mary's.
 She took me to one side and said "If you start to behave yourself and get on with your life in here I will get an appointment with the Children's Panel and we will see if we can get you out of here".
 I was past school age by then.
 I don't know whether there was a time-bar on how long they could keep you. - 111.
 Marj kept her word and got me a Hearing at the Children's Panel.
 She took me to the Children's Panel herself this time.
 She gave me a good report and said that she and St Mary's were happy with my progress.
 The Children's Panel did not agree.
 The Panel was concerned that if I was out of school and out of a job, I would return to my old ways.
 The Panel refused to let me out because I didn't have a job.
 I thought "How am I supposed to get a job if I can't leave?"
 Marj said "Leave it with me for twelve weeks and we will go back to the Hearing and I will see what I can do for you." - 112.
 Marj did some investigations and got me onto a course at Reid-Kerr College to train as a chef.
 I think it was a Youth Training Scheme (YTS) course.
 It was twenty hours a week.
 She asked me if I was interested and I just asked if it would get me out of St Mary's.
 She said there was a 99% chance I would get out if I accepted a place on the course.
 It was basically a year's job with training.
 I said I would go for it so we went back to the Children's Panel. - 113.
 The Panel listened to what Marj had to say about the course and Reid-Kerr College.
 I was accepted onto the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and let out of St Mary's.
-I left St Mary's in the started college in the course and the started college in the started college is a grant from a government scheme to buy me my chefs whites and books.
+I left St Mary's in started college in Marj took me to Glasgow and spent about £100 on new clothes for me.
+Being a teenager I was quite happy at having Adidas tracksuits and things.
+She also got a grant from a government scheme to buy me my chefs whites and books.